Higher Credit Quality Approach, Selective High Yield Exposure

 Portfolio review

-For the quarter, the Voya Enhanced Yield Income SMA underperformed the custom benchmark on both a gross - and net - of - fees basis.
-The SMA's higher quality focus within both investment grade and high yield corporates detracted from relative performance, as lower quality generally outperformed across both markets given the strong macro environment.
+For the quarter, the Voya Enhanced Yield Fixed Income SMA outperformed the custom benchmark on a gross-of-fees basis but underperformed on a net-of-fees basis.
+The SMA’s higher quality focus within high yield (HY) corporates was a positive to relative performance, while sector allocation was a modest detractor given the SMA’s underweight in HY bonds.

 Outlook